What Does a Civil Engineer Do? (+ How to Become One)

 Civil engineer career path

-At the entry-level, many civil engineers work with more senior engineers to develop and complete projects.
+At the entry level, many civil engineers work with more senior engineers to develop and complete projects.
 Entry-level engineers might help with quality control, oversee safety procedures, or assist in developing projects.

 At more senior levels, a civil engineer might take on a more managerial role.
-This might include responding to requests for proposals or maintaining client relationships.
+This could include responding to requests for proposals or maintaining client relationships.
 Upper-level engineers may need certifications in project management or government contracting.

 Take the next step toward becoming a civil engineer